 The conclusion from this example is that it is "imperative to include the excluded - those who are yet to get online are largely those who form the oral and illiterate society.
 In order to bring them into the digital world to both produce and consume content on the Internet in their regional languages - thus improving the scope and volume of traditions, cultures, art and language that populate the present day Internet - it is important to not just train them in digital literacy but in media and information literacy (MIL).
 MIL has the power to ensure that the new users of the Internet do not just become consumers of information; but can consciously and judiciously access, organise, analyse, evaluate and produce information."
-They add: the "BPF should focus on encouraging governments, philanthropists, non-profit organisations to invest resources in digitally enabling rural and folk communities to document their own languages, culture and traditions without compromising on its IP - if any - or diluting the unique nature of its existence."
+They add: the "BPF should focus on encouraging governments, philanthropists, non-profit organisations to invest resources in digitally enabling rural and folk communities to document their own languages, culture and traditions without compromising on its intellectual property - if any - or diluting the unique nature of its existence."

-In Paraguay various efforts have been made to disseminate indigenous languages through mass media, by using promotional videos, screening of documentaries, and dissemination of the language in radio and television programs.54
+In Paraguay various efforts have been made to disseminate indigenous languages through mass media, by using promotional videos, screening of documentaries, and dissemination of the language in radio and television programs.
+Various online tools have become available in Guaraní: dictionaries , Facebook , Wikipedia in Guaraní or Vikipetã started in 2005, and currently contains 3,710 articles.
+It has 12,900 users, of which 23 are active .